Mukulsingh27/threads-lite/README.md

 ## Local Environment Setup

-Follow these steps to setup the project locally.
+Follow these steps to set up the project locally.

 ### Prerequisites